 - Winged hussars tend to appear in period pieces and similar stories, perhaps at least in part due to their general badassitude and eye-candyness.

 - Polish airmen appear in Battle of Britain.
 Lots of them.

-- UN peacekeeper with Polish distinctions is seen for a second or two in action flick Peacemaker.
+- UN peacekeeper with Polish distinctions is seen for a second or two in action flim Peacemaker.